jasonjoh/python_tutorial/README.md

 	  request.session['access_token'] = access_token
 	  return HttpResponse('Access token: {0}'.format(access_token))

 If you save your changes, restart the server, and go through the sign-in process again, you should now see a long string of seemingly nonsensical characters.
 If everything's gone according to plan, that should be an access token.
-Copy the entire value and head over to http://jwt.calebb.net/.
-If you paste that value in, you should see a JSON representation of an access token.
-For details and alternative parsers, see [Validating your Office 365 Access Token](https://github.com/jasonjoh/office365-azure-guides/blob/master/ValidatingYourToken.md).

-Once you're convinced that the token is what it should be, we're ready to call the Mail API.
+Now we're ready to call the Mail API.

 ## Using the Mail API ##